abhimm5/rowcolumn/README.md

 # Row Column v0.1.0
  ### Introduction
  Simple javascript framework/library to create beautiful websites effortlessly.
  This framework makes grid coding on html easy.
-No need of CSS file and additional width height coding in CSS, which makes code easy to read and manage also prevent from repeatition.
+No need of CSS file and additional width height coding in CSS, which makes code easy to read and manage also prevents from repeatition.
  This is framework is based on CSS Grid unlike most of frameworks depend on flex or float.
  As this framework extracted from CSS, it is 2 dimentional.
 One line code can give whole page a desired layout.
  This framework also starts with new way to create grid.